Coles Group Stock Market Value

 Timeline |

-Coles regressed lagged prices vs. current prices
+Coles Group regressed lagged prices vs. current prices

 Serial correlation can be approximated by using the Durbin-Watson (DW) test.
 The correlation can be either positive or negative.
-If Coles pink sheet is displaying a positive serial correlation, investors will expect a positive pattern to continue.
-However, if Coles pink sheet is observed to have a negative serial correlation, investors will generally project negative sentiment on having a locked-in long position in Coles pink sheet over time.
+If Coles Group pink sheet is displaying a positive serial correlation, investors will expect a positive pattern to continue.
+However, if Coles Group pink sheet is observed to have a negative serial correlation, investors will generally project negative sentiment on having a locked-in long position in Coles Group pink sheet over time.

 Current vs Lagged Prices |